-Tataki vs Sashimi: Japanese Raw Fish Dishes
+Tataki vs. Sashimi: Japanese Raw Fish Dishes

-The Difference: Tataki vs Sashimi
+Tataki vs. Sashimi

-So tataki is a dish consisting of chopped food, usually made of fresh raw fish such as “Aji (アジ: horse mackerel)”, “Iwashi (イワシ: sardine)”, and “Tobiuo (トビウオ: flying fish)”.
+So tataki is a dish of chopped food, usually using fresh raw fish such as Aji (アジ: horse mackerel), Iwashi (イワシ: sardine), and Tobiuo (トビウオ: flying fish).

 Katsuo no Tataki (カツオのたたき)

-The quintessential dish of this type of tataki is “Katsuo no Tataki (カツオのたたき: skipjack tuna’s tataki)”, which is often eaten by dipping in ponzu sauce or soy sauce made tangy with juice from citrus fruits such as Sudachi.
+The representative of this type is Katsuo no Tataki (カツオのたたき: skipjack tuna’s tataki), which we often eat with ponzu sauce or soy sauce made tangy with citrus fruit juice such as Sudachi.

 Typical garnishes for Katsuo no Tataki are Oba, grated ginger/garlic/daikon radish, and chopped green onions.